Tuesday, November 29, 2016

 Recursive Casting

 Benefit: When this element is configured, the creator must select a single spell he can cast.
 Whenever that spell is cast, the spellcaster may make a Spellcraft check (DC 20 + spell level).
 If the Spellcraft check is successful, the spell may be cast again in the following round without using any of he caster's spell slots.
-Note that the target of the spell can change between castings, and the spellcaster may not make a Spellcraft check to cast the spell three or more times.
+Note that the target of the spell can change between castings, and the spellcaster may not make a Spellcraft check to cast the spell three or more times in a row.
 This element only affects spells with a casting time of a full-round action or less, and each recursive casting also requires the same type of action that casting the spell the first time did.

 Drawback: When this element is configured, the caster loses the ability to scribe or use scrolls of any kind.
 The spellcaster may still learn a spell from a scroll, but may not use it as a spell-completion item.